Subgroup decomposition in $\text{Out}(F_n)$, Part IV: Relatively irreducible subgroups: Proof of the Main Theorem C

 \subsection{Theorem~J: Relatively geometric irreducible subgroups}

-In the case of Proposition~\ref{PropUniversallyAttracting} where $\h$ is geometric above~$\F$, stronger conclusions follow as explained in Theorem~J, the absolute case of which was stated in the introduction.
-Here we state and prove Theorem~J in its full generality, which will be very quick after we review from \PartOne\ concepts of geometric models needed for the general statement of the theorem.
+In the case of Proposition~\ref{PropUniversallyAttracting} where $\h$ is geometric above~$\F$, stronger conclusions follow as explained in Theorem~J, the absolute case of which was stated in the introduction as Theorem~I. Here we state and prove Theorem~J in its full generality, which will be pretty quick after we review from \PartOne\ concepts of geometric models needed for the general statement of the theorem.

 First we review the definition of a weak geometric model (Definition~\refGM{DefWeakGeomModel}), which applies to any top \eg\ stratum of any \ct.
 Consider $\phi \in \Out(F_n)$ represented by a \ct\ $f \from G \to G$ with top~\eg\ stratum~$H_r$, and let $\Lambda \in \L(\phi)$ be the attracting lamination that corresponds to~$H_r$.
 Recall from Definition~\refGM{DefGeometricLamination}, Proposition~\refGM{PropGeomEquiv}, and Definition~\refGM{DefGeometricStratum} that $\Lambda$ is geometric if and only if $H_r$ is geometric if and only if there exists a weak geometric model of the \ct\ $f$ for the stratum $H_r$, the definition of which is as follows.
 The static data of a weak geometric model consists of a 2-complex $Y$ formed as the quotient of a compact surface $S$ and the graph $G_{r-1}$, where $S$ has one ``upper'' boundary component $\bdy_0 S$ and remaining ``lower'' boundary components $\bdy_i S$, $i=1,\ldots,m$ ($m \ge 0$), and where the quotient is formed by gluing each lower boundary circle $\bdy_i S$ to $G_{r-1}$ using a homotopically nontrivial closed edge path $\alpha_i \from \bdy_i S \to G_{r-1}$.
 The static data also includes an embedding $G \inject Y$ extending the embedding of $G_{r-1}$, and a deformation retraction $d \from Y \to G$, such that $G \intersect \bdy_0 S = \{p_r\}$ is a single point, and such that $d \restrict \bdy_0 S$ is an immersion.
 The dynamic data of a weak geometric model consists of a homotopy equivalence $h \from Y \to Y$ and a homeomorphism $\Psi \from (S,\bdy_0 S) \to (S,\bdy_0 S)$ with pseudo-Anosov mapping class $\psi \in \MCG(S)$ such that the maps $(f \restrict G_r) \composed d, \,\, d \composed h \from Y \to G_r$ are homotopic, and the maps $j \composed \Psi, \,\, h \composed j \from S \to Y$ are homotopic.